python/cpython/Doc/library/textwrap.rst

 strings using :func:`wrap` and/or :func:`fill`, it may be more efficient to create your own :class:`TextWrapper` object.

-Text is preferably wrapped on :term:`whitespace`s and right after the hyphens in hyphenated words; only then will long words be broken if necessary, unless :attr:`TextWrapper.break_long_words` is set to false.
+Text is preferably wrapped on :term:`whitespace` and right after the hyphens in hyphenated words; only then will long words be broken if necessary, unless :attr:`TextWrapper.break_long_words` is set to false.